Best RWA Crypto Tokens to Watch in 2026

 Regulatory Risk

-- Underlying asset regulation — the tokenized assets themselves may be subject to securities or lending regulations that affect the protocol's ability to operate
+- Underlying asset regulation — the tokenized assets themselves face securities or lending regulations

 Liquidity and Market Structure

-Before investing in any RWA token, evaluate the token's daily trading volume across major exchanges and DEXs.
-Tokens with less than a few million dollars in daily volume carry significant liquidity risk.
+Before considering any RWA token, check daily trading volume across exchanges.
+Tokens with less than a few million in daily volume carry significant liquidity risk.

 What Is Not Included and Why

-- Tokens with no meaningful governance or utility function — pure speculation plays with RWA branding
+I'm excluding tokens with minimal live products, no meaningful governance function, or pure speculation plays with RWA branding.

 The Macro Case for RWA Tokenization

-The broader investment thesis for RWA tokenization rests on several structural trends:
+My investment thesis for RWA tokenization rests on several structural trends I'm tracking:

 Traditional Finance Adoption